catalpa-cl/cas-visualizer/README.md

 `de.tudarmstadt.ukp.dkpro.core.api.ner.type.NamedEntity`

-To transform this annotation into an HTML string with underlined instances of type NamedEntity, we run:
+To transform the text into an HTML string with underlined annotations of type NamedEntity, we run:

 ```
 from cas_visualizer.visualizer import SpanVisualizer